Abstract

 Results

-HPV cfDNA was detected in all 28 patients (100%).
-Notably, median baseline HPV cfDNA levels varied according to the metastatic pattern in individual patients (P=0.019).
-Specifically, patients with a combined multiple-metastasis pattern had higher median baseline HPV cfDNA levels than patients with a single metastasis (P=0.003).
-All participants exhibited changes in HPV cfDNA levels over a median monitoring period of 2 months (range 0.3–16.9) before evaluations for treatment response or disease progression.
-Among 26 patients initially diagnosed with squamous cell cervical cancer, the positivity rate was 100% for HPV cfDNA and 69.2% for SCC-Ag (P=0.004, 95% confidence interval, 0–0.391).
-Among 20 patients longitudinally monitored for squamous cell cervical cancer, the concordance with changes in disease status was 90% for HPV cfDNA and 50% for SCC-Ag (P=0.014, 95% confidence interval, 0.022–0.621).
+HPV cfDNA was detected in all 28 patients (100% detection rate).
+Notably, median baseline HPV cfDNA levels varied according to the metastatic pattern observed in individual patients (P=0.019).
+Patients with a combined multi-metastatic pattern (lymph node + hematogenous ± diffuse serosal metastasis) exhibited a higher median baseline HPV cfDNA level compared to those with a single-metastasis pattern (local recurrence, lymph node metastasis, or hematogenous metastasis) (P = 0.003).
+All participants exhibited changes in HPV cfDNA levels over a median monitoring period of 2 months (range 0.3 to 16.9 months) prior to evaluations for treatment response or disease progression.
+Among 26 patients initially diagnosed with squamous cell cervical cancer, the positivity rate was 100% for HPV cfDNA and 69.2% for SCC-Ag (P = 0.004, 95% confidence interval, 0-0.391).
+Among 20 patients longitudinally monitored for squamous cell cervical cancer, the concordance with changes in disease status was 90% for HPV cfDNA and 50% for SCC-Ag (P = 0.014, 95% confidence interval, 0.022-0.621).

 Conclusions

-HPV cfDNA is a promising tumor marker for HPV+ cervical cancer that offers advantages over SCC-Ag.
+HPV cfDNA is a promising tumor marker for HPV-positive cervical cancer.
 In the context of precision medicine, HPV cfDNA is poised to play an increasingly pivotal role in monitoring treatment efficacy, providing valuable insights into disease progression, and guiding clinical decisions.

 Introduction

-We conducted a prospective clinical study (NCT03175848) in primary stage IVB CC to investigate the role of radiotherapy (RT) in combination therapy.
 Recent advances in targeted therapies and immunotherapies have significantly enhanced the treatment efficacy for recurrent or metastatic CC and have increased overall survival (OS) [4].
 Some patients may require maintenance therapy for up to 2 years, and others may survive with their tumor for an extended period.
-Consequently, it is imperative to closely monitor each patient’s condition and adjust their treatment plan accordingly.
+Consequently, it is imperative to closely monitor each patient’s condition and adjust their treatment plans accordingly.
 However, conventional imaging methods occasionally fail to reflect disease changes in a timely manner [18], while blood biomarkers such as squamous cell carcinoma antigen (SCC-Ag) have limited clinical effectiveness for monitoring [19].
 Considering these clinical challenges, we hypothesized that circulating HPV cfDNA levels correlate with metastatic patterns and treatment response in CC.
-To validate this hypothesis, we prospectively recruited an observational pilot cohort comprising patients with primary stage IVB or recurrent HPV-positive CC and measured HPV cfDNA levels for analysis of HPV cfDNA copy numbers in relation to disease parameters and treatment responses.
+To validate this hypothesis, we prospectively recruited an observational pilot cohort comprising patients with primary stage IVB or recurrent HPV-positive CC and measured HPV cfDNA levels.
+The primary objective was to examine the correlation between HPV cfDNA copy numbers, disease parameters, and treatment responses.
+The secondary objective was to compare the predictive value of HPV cfDNA and SCC-Ag in assessing treatment responses.

 Methods